Tile Numbers of Knot Corner Mosaics: Introduction

 Every mosaic system has an associated tile number, the minimum number of nonempty tiles needed to represent a link as a mosaic in that system.
 We denote the edge tile number of a link $L$ as $t(L)$ and the corner tile number as $t_C(L)$.
+The edge tile number is usually just called the tile number.
 Heap et al. \cite{heap} ask whether $t_C(K) \leq t(K)$ for all knots $K$.
 Theorem \ref{thm:main} answers this question affirmatively: for all links $L$,

-where $\caps(L)$ is some positive number which is greater than or equal to four for $L$ with no unlinked, unknotted components.
-This shows that corner mosaics encode links more efficiently than edge-mosaics, though it is not known whether the improvement grows asymptotically with the number of crossings.
+where $\caps(L)$ is a positive integer that is $\geq 4$ for $L$ with no unlinked, unknotted components.
+This shows that corner mosaics encode links more efficiently than edge mosaics, though it is not known whether the improvement grows asymptotically.
+On the other hand, Theorem \ref{thm:reverse} says that for any link $L$,